teamdigitale/teamdigitale.governo.it/en/people/alessandro-ercolani.md

 I’m a lucky man.
 I found a wonderful woman; without her I would not be here now, but probably still fighting in Middle Earth searching for myself.
 I have a 4 year old son who adores me and another child just one year old who was so eager to arrive in this world that he was born in my hands in a gas station.
 I will have the job of my dreams.
 Call it luck!

-The act of appointment is being registered at the Court of Auditors
+Start Date: January 15, 2017

+Period Provided: until September 16, 2018

+Annual Compensation:  € 90,000

+Approved by the Court of Auditors:  May 3, 2017